lcherukuri/Q.js/README.md

 # Q.js
-Writing my version of jQuery
+Write your own version of jQuery